 - completion of an 18 or 30-month DUI school,

-- a two-year license suspension (which you may be able to convert to a restricted license after one-year), and
+- a two-year license suspension (which you may be able to convert to a restricted license after one-year, or you should be able to continue driving without restrictions if you agree to get an IID installed), and

 - installation of an IID.